 Many people say that changing their diet makes a huge difference.
 While I have found this to be true, I must admit this is something I struggle to be consistent with.
 For instance, avoiding certain foods that contribute to inflammation - sugar, refined carbohydrates, artificial trans fats, alcohol and processed meats - can be helpful.
-If I avoid these for 2 weeks and increase my water intake to about 12 cups daily (because of using kratom multiple times per day), my pain often subsides anywhere about 25-40%.
+If I avoid these for 2 weeks and increase my water intake to about 12 cups daily, my pain often subsides anywhere about 25-40%.
 Of course, this may not always be possible for everyone for multiple reasons and I don’t see it as a definitive solution.
 I think it’s worth mentioning though, as it’s also something that many of our customers have mentioned to me as a part of their wellness journey.

 In addition to diet, a large part of my regimen includes supplementing with natural health products and herbs.
 To ensure efficacy and easy maintenance, I’ve created a schedule that I stick to, even setting alarms on my phone to remember when to take what.
-Kratom first, followed by a relaxing turmeric and ginger tea, which creates a synergistic effect.
+Herbs such as turmeric, ginger, and black pepper have all been very helpful.
+Sometimes I will buy them as a tea, which creates a synergistic effect.
 Some of the supplements I take for pain include Omega 3, Magnesium, and a Curcumin/Bromelain mixture, in addition to an array of vitamins.
 I’ve also been recommended a supplement by a chronic pain doctor called PEA, which has been backed by many studies.
 I believe you can only source it from the US or Europe, so I haven’t tried it yet, but intend to do so given the research.
 I also see a Herbalist that has provided guidance through Traditional Chinese Medicine.
 They dispense personalized herbal prescriptions based on my symptoms.
 It really doesn’t taste great, but I’ve seen a difference.
 Over a span of 8 months, I’ve seen many of my symptoms decrease.
 While herbs can help, I would use caution - whether that means seeing a Herbalist or Naturopath to receive guidance, or starting slowly and cautiously.
 Please keep in mind that I do not take prescription medication, given the negative side effects I was experiencing before, and always do my due diligence before choosing to use a herb or supplement.
-Sometimes herbs can have side effects or interact with existing medications, so please use discernment or speak with your doctor before trying something new.
+Sometimes herbs can also have negative side effects or interact with existing medications, so please use discernment or speak with your doctor before trying something new.
 Remember that just because something works for one person, doesn’t always mean it will work for another.
 My past has included a lot of trial and error to find what works best for me, even with kratom.

 Finally, the most difficult aspect about living with chronic pain has been coming to a place of acceptance, patience, and compassion towards my body and mind.
 I don’t believe that acceptance of a negative state, for instance, pain or depression, is an easy feat for people.
 Naturally, I long to be able to do the things I used to do with ease; things that I took for granted, such as walking long distances or going to exercise classes.
 As someone that looks very healthy, I find it difficult to explain my limitations, and also reconcile these within myself.
 Sometimes my body can do more and sometimes it can do less, which is okay, because I’m doing what I can.
 As much as I want to run that marathon, I can’t right now, but maybe I will in the future.
 Maybe I won’t either, but at least my body can still take me outside to sit and feel the sunshine on my face.
 Funny enough, one thing I’ve developed over time is a deeper sense of gratitude and awareness of the amazing things my body does, despite the pain.
 A little help from supportive people, natural alternatives, and mindfulness has made all the difference.